meries/puppet-vim/README.md

 # puppet-vim

 ## Introduction :
-puppet-vim is a vimrc configuration and a plugins collection to make the perfect IDE for puppet workers ;)
+puppet-vim is a vimrc configuration and a plugins collection to make the perfect IDE for puppet workers, this work was done to allow the devops to save time to develop puppet modules and ruby code

 #### Prérequisites :
  * Rubygems / puppet-lint for syntastic plugin